 Yes, our commitment to the Transformative Journal approach makes us Plan S compliant, which supports those of our authors with cOAlition S funding.
 By continuing to offer author choices, we ensure that we support our whole author community whatever their funder and financial status.

-How do I know if the journals comply with other funder mandates?
+How do I know if the Company’s journals comply with other funder mandates?

-We believe we currently comply with all funder mandates and provide a range of options to ensure that authors can publish with us – these include fully Gold Open Access CCBY options and free PMC deposition for e.g. NIH authors, in addition to free non Open Access publication.
+We believe our journals, Development, Journal of Cell Science and Journal of Experimental Biology, currently comply with all funder mandates and provide a range of options to ensure that authors can publish with us – these include fully Open Access CC BY options and free PMC deposition for e.g. NIH authors, in addition to free non Open Access publication.

 What are Transformative Journals?